DIRACGrid/DIRAC/docs/source/DeveloperGuide/Internals/Core/ClientServer.rst

  - requestHandler: :py:class:`DIRAC.Core.DISET.RequestHandler`

-You can see that the client sends a proposalTuple, proposalTuple contain (service, setup, ClientVO) then (typeOfCall, method) and finaly extra-credentials. e.g.::
+You can see that the client sends a proposalTuple, proposalTuple contain (service, ClientVO) then (typeOfCall, method) and finaly extra-credentials. e.g.::

-  (('Framework/serviceName', 'DeveloperSetup', 'unknown'), ('RPC', 'methodName'), '')
+  (('Framework/serviceName', 'unknown'), ('RPC', 'methodName'), '')